 When it comes to keeping your data safe, you can never be too careful.
 And while there are a slew of various anti-virus apps available for Android, there are few that provide the type of protection that can be obtained from Bitdefender.

 Enter the team's newest app: Bitdefender Antivirus Free.
 This app offers all the goodness of Bitdefender's antivirus protection – minus some of the advanced features of the company's Mobile Security suite – at absolutely no cost.
+This is a fantastic solution for anyone looking to get some of the best anti-virus protection available for Android without having to spend a penny.
 Read More

 As you probably already know, Sony made the Xperia Z and ZL official yesterday at CES.
 David got to spend some hands-on time with both handsets, and shared his initial thoughts on the duo right here.
 If that wasn't good enough for you, though, then perhaps the metric ton of videos Sony just uploaded will get the job done.